openstack/horizon/doc/source/topics/tutorial.rst

 Go to ``http://<your server>:8877`` using a browser.
-After login as an admin you should be able see ``My Dashboard`` shows up at the left side on Horizon.
+After login as an admin you should be able see ``My Dashboard`` shows up at the left side on horizon.
 Click it, ``My Group`` will expand with ``My Panel``.
 Click on ``My Panel``, the right side panel will display an ``Instances Tab`` which has an ``Instances`` table.